laiwenq/VLM_liquid_perception/README.md

 We use OpenAI's `gpt-4-vision-preview` as the backbone LVLM API.
 Feel free to change it to your own models.

 ## Evaluation on Liquid Perception and Recognition Tasks
 We have put all codes needed for the evaluation in a Jupyter Notebook.
-We also provide the full prompts and evaluation data used across this work.
+We also provide the full prompts and evaluation data for you to have a try.
 Feel free to replace the actions with real robotic actions for an online evaluation!